gregsenterprises/WASPscan/README.md

 Scaling up the search
 ---------------------
 It is also possible to install a daemon which will search through light curves and report its results.
-The daemon currently only runs with a systemd init system (Fedora, Ubuntu 15.04+, Debian 8+).

     sudo startwaspd --archive [bulk data download url] --start [percent] --end [percent]